leighgable/nix_config/README.md

 # nix_config
-My system configuration for my Thinkpad
+My system configuration for my Thinkpad.
 Based on the starter repo by Misterio77.